-User adoption can apply to a feature or feature set or to new users adopting a product generally.
-Although those instances may seem different, there’s a lot in common with the way users are introduced to a new feature and the way they are onboarded to a product.
+Product adoption can apply to a single feature or feature set, or to new users adopting a product as a whole.
+Although those instances may seem different, there’s a lot in common with the way users are introduced to a new feature and the way they are onboarded to a new product.

-Google applies techniques to increase adoption to many of their products.
-Here’s how one of their products, AdWords, onboards new users with a guided product tour after a welcome message:
+Google applies a variety of techniques—ranging from tooltips to an email onboarding series—to increase adoption in their products.
+Here’s how one of their products, Google Forms, onboards new users with a guided tour:

-One way AdWords retains its user is by sending a monthly data summary of how our ads have performed:
+One way they do this is by sending Nest Thermostat users a monthly data summary of their energy usage:

 How Google improves task success

-There are several things a user experience designer can do to increase task success.
-By enabling and/or surfacing common flows, users can execute faster on a given task.
-Although efforts to increase task success can be difficult to spot, from my perspective, Google seems to excel at this UX metric too.
-Their products are efficient.
+There are several things a user experience designer can do to increase task success— such as enabling or surfacing common flows so users can execute faster on a given task.
+Although efforts to increase task success can be difficult to spot, Google does incorporate subtle UI patterns to guide users to useful features and functionalities that improve efficiency.

-Google uses many means of communication.
-They combine email, feedback forms, tooltips, and modals to increase the HEART of their products and drive more revenue to the 4th most valuable company in the world.
+Google takes advantage of many means of communication to engage their users.
+They combine email, feedback forms, tooltips, and modals to increase the HEART of their products and drive even more revenue into one of the most valuable companies in the world.

 The underlying success of the HEART framework comes from its ability to help businesses focus on creating a product-led user experience.
 A product-led approach shifts the balance in favor of the user by focusing company efforts on improving the product experience, instead of over-relying on sales, marketing, and support to scale.